Stay Current on the Increasing Number of State-Level Regulations

 While the ACF applies to companies that purchase equipment, the Advanced Clean Truck Rule (ACT) applies to manufacturers and sets a zero-emission vehicle sales requirement and a one-time reporting requirement for large entities and fleets.

-In California, the rule begins with the 2024 model year.
-In Massachusetts, New Jersey, New York, Oregon, and Washington, the rule begins with the 2025 model year.
-It starts with the 2026 MY in Vermont and the 2027 MY in Colorado.
-The rulemaking is in progress in Washington, D.C., Connecticut, Illinois, North Carolina, Maryland, Maine and Rhode Island.
+In California, the rule begins with the 2024 model year (MY).
+In Massachusetts, New Jersey, New York, Oregon and Washington, the rule begins with the 2025 MY.
+It starts with the 2026 MY in Vermont and the 2027 MY in Colorado, New Mexico and Rhode Island.
+The rulemaking is in progress in Washington, D.C., Illinois and Maryland.

-ACT impacts the manufacturers who sell more than 500 vehicles over 8,500lbs GVWR, along with businesses that have a gross revenue greater than $50 million (beginning in 2019), operated a facility in the state in 2019, and have at least one vehicle with a GVWR more than 8,501 pounds.
-It also applies to fleets and brokers with more than 50 vehicles with a GVWR of more than 8,501 pounds and operating a facility in the state.
+ACT impacts the manufacturers who sell more than 500 vehicles over 8,500 lbs.
+GVWR, along with businesses that have a gross revenue greater than $50 million (beginning in 2019), operated a facility in the state in 2019, and have at least one vehicle with a GVWR of more than 8,501 pounds.
+It also applies to fleets and brokers with more than 50 vehicles with a GVWR of more than 8,501 lbs. and operating a facility in the state.

 Transportation Refrigeration Unit Requirements